-On average, a typical 30 slide presentation that needs design, brand inclusion, and build-out (production of all slides) can be done in about five business days, sometimes sooner if my workload for the week is light.
+On average, a typical 30 slide presentation that needs design, brand inclusion, and build-out (production of all slides) can be done in about five to ten business days, sometimes sooner if my workload for the week is light.
 If you need it faster, I have rush services to accommodate, see below.

 Yes.
 Cut your time in half with Expedited Rush at $1.5X normal rates.
 Get it overnight with my Overnight Rush at $2X normal rates.
 Rush services are not always available.
 Fees must be paid in advance.

 My process isn't very complicated.
 Here are the basic steps:

 1) A Mutual Non-Disclosure Agreement is signed by both parties.